RecipeStripper

 Is Copy Me That still the best option?

 Copy Me That works well for mobile recipe management on iOS and Android.
-RecipeStripper is the closest no-signup, mobile-friendly, free alternative — and it adds inline quantity embedding that no other tool has.
+RecipeStripper is a no-signup, mobile-friendly, free alternative — and it adds inline quantity embedding for cooking from a phone.